 A combination of control measures can significantly reduce the risk level, ensuring that something with the potential to cause harm (the hazard) is not able to actually cause harm or that the harm is minimised (the risk).

+Where you can eliminate hazards, you can remove the risk.
 In circumstances where hazards cannot be removed, they can be controlled and the risks reduced.
-The hazards will continue to be high, but through control measures and careful management, the risk remaining can be low.
+By identifying hazards, and the risks associated with them, you can put in place control measures and careful management, so that the remaining (residual) risk is low.